hollylessthan/SupplyChain-Warehouse-Centralization-Decision-by-Inventory-Analysis/README.md

 The ALKO company case and its current situation could be found in the ALKO_case.pdf file.
 It currently own 4 warehouses at different location in the US.
 The company would like to know whether moving all its inventory to a national warehouse is profitable.

-I started the analysis by calculate the average inventory at each of the four current warehouses and summarized the total costs for the four locations.
+I started the analysis by calculating the average inventory at each of the four current warehouses and summarized the total costs for the four locations.
 I then calculated if the company used a centralized location, what would be its required average inventory and annual total costs.